sutsui2/BoschBulletHell/README.md

 ### Player Object

-The Player class holds all information partaining to the player character, such as Hitbox Size, Speed etc.
+The Player class holds all information partaining to the player character, such as hitbox size, speed etc.
 In addition, it includes a draw and an update function, to draw the chracater on screen and update its game logic respectively.

 ### Enemy Objects